Polynomial invariants for rooted trees related to their random destruction

 \section{Abstract}

-We use random destruction processes such as the random cutting model or site percolation on rooted trees to define several polynomial invariants for rooted trees.
-Some properties of these invariants are then exhibited, including recursion formulas and relations between them.
-The main result states that two of these invariants are complete, that is they distinguish rooted trees (in fact, even rooted forests) up to isomorphism.
-The proof method relies on recursion formulas and on irreducibility of the polynomials in suitable unique factorization domains.
-For other invariants, we provide counterexamples showing that they are not complete, although that question remains open for a certain trivariate invariant.
+We consider three bivariate polynomial invariants $P$, $A$, and $S$ for rooted trees, as well as a trivariate polynomial invariant $M$.
+These invariants are motivated by random destruction processes such as the random cutting model or site percolation on rooted trees.
+We exhibit recursion formulas for the invariants and identities relating $P$, $S$, and $M$.
+The main result states that the invariants $P$ and $S$ are complete, that is they distinguish rooted trees (in fact, even rooted forests) up to isomorphism.
+The proof method relies on the obtained recursion formulas and on irreducibility of the polynomials in suitable unique factorization domains.
+For $A$, we provide counterexamples showing that it is not complete, although that question remains open for the trivariate invariant $M$.